rogdooley/OSEP-Code-And-Notes/Notes/Modules/09 Bypassing Network Filters.md

 For advanced usage, like in penetration testing with tools like Metasploit, you may need to configure the payloads or handlers to use SNI.
 This often involves specifying the target hostname in the payload options.

-### Conclusion

-SNI is a powerful feature of TLS that allows hosting multiple SSL/TLS certificates on a single IP address, which is essential for virtual hosting.
-It also has implications for security and penetration testing, providing opportunities to evade network filters and perform domain fronting.
-Proper understanding and configuration of SNI are crucial for both defensive and offensive security practices.

-Sure, let's walk through how you can use SNI and domain fronting to bypass network filters and access `givemeashell.com` from inside the host network using a CDN.

-### Setup Overview

-1. **Workstation**: 10.5.5.5 (inside the host network).
-2. **CDN Endpoint**: 192.168.5.1 (serving cached content).
-3. **Legitimate Site**: `totallyfine.com` (served by `cdn314.notarealprovider.com`).
-4. **Target Site**: `givemeashell.com` (served by `cdn112.notarealprovider.com`).

-The goal is to access `givemeashell.com` from the workstation (10.5.5.5) while making the traffic appear as if it's going to `totallyfine.com`.

 ### Step-by-Step Process